surizom/surizom/README.md

 Very curious, I like trying out new technologies and techniques.

-A strong believer in having a Kaizen approach in work and in life.

-I also believe that agile and XP principles and practices are the best way to deliver high-quality, cost-effective and long-lasting software.
+I believe that agile and XP principles and practices are the best way to deliver high-quality, cost-effective and long-lasting software.

-Currently trying to learn :
+Currently trying to improve my knowledge and skills in Domain-Driven Design.
-- Test-Driven Development
-- Functional Programming
-- Domain-Driven Design
-- How to write great and useful tech articles

 Articles: